Allan Didier

 2. a simple texture

-3. a transparent texture
+4. a glass or transparent texture

-4. a UV wrapped texture.
+5. a UV wrapped texture.

 You can create the following mesh objects with the following materials or textures applied to them to accomplish this assignment.